443PranavMishra/KIRANA-LEDGER/README.md

 - **Contact support on WhatsApp**

 ### Across the whole app
-- **5 languages** — English, Hindi, Marathi, Telugu, Tamil — switching
+- <mark>**5 languages**</mark> — English, Hindi, Marathi, Telugu, Tamil
-  is instant and affects every screen, including dynamically-loaded content
+  — switching is instant and affects every screen, including dynamically-loaded content
-- **Spoken confirmations** in the selected language for key actions (account created, credit added, payment recorded, fully paid) — toggle-able, genuinely useful for lower-literacy users
+- <mark>**Spoken confirmations**</mark> in the selected language for
+  key actions (account created, credit added, payment recorded, fully paid) — toggle-able, genuinely useful for lower-literacy users
 - **Built to run on nothing** — free-tier database/storage, no card required to self-host on at least one platform we tested end-to-end